Sunday, October 2, 2016

 Ate a banana and two pieces of sausage for breakfast.

-The sun was just coming over the horizon and there was a cloud of mist that covered the ground.
+The sun was just rising, and a cloud of mist hung over the ground.

 We travel north on hwy 43 turning left on hwy 50 near Columbia.